 All of our events offer a chance to meet other members in a convivial atmosphere, and we offer a glass of wine at all our lectures.We have started to develop a county-wide inventory of all sites of historic interest and to make this available on the Parks and Gardens pages of this website.We plan to extend our activities to working with schools, publishing research and encouraging restoration projects.
 We also hope to offer advice and guidance to owners on the issues and challenges facing them.

-- Visits to parks and gardens, the majority of which are not normally open to the public, in the spring and summer months.
+- Organise visits to parks and gardens, the majority of which are not normally open to the public, in the spring and summer months.

-- Evening lectures by speakers who are experts in their field in the autumn and winter months.
+- Host evening lectures by speakers who are experts in their field in the autumn and winter months.
 These are normally held at Kellogg College, 62 Banbury Road, Oxford OX2 6PN

-- Monitoring and commenting on planning applications affecting Oxfordshire parks, gardens and landscapes.
+- Monitor and comment on planning applications affecting Oxfordshire parks, gardens and landscapes.
 More information is available on our Planning page

-- Publication of a twice-yearly newsletter.
+- Publish a twice-yearly newsletter.
 Copies of previous newsletters are available via our Events & News page.

 - A programme of visits to parks and gardens that are not normally open to the public.